AdebayoDare/Hotel-booking-orders-analysis-with-microsoft-excel./README.md

 ## Project Report

 The excel work book can be downloaded [here](https://docs.google.com/spreadsheets/d/1rZ-Th1m7ITVFHSAoqG9BdXscGcru2tGo/edit?usp=drive_link&ouid=107186238420796809487&rtpof=true&sd=true).
-In addition to the existing sheets, a microsoft excel sheet was created for the analysis.
-Another microsoft excel sheet was created for the report (dashboard).
-A sheet was created to aid the VLOOKUP used for the 'quater slicers' on the report.
+In addition to the existing sheets, microsoft excel sheets were created for the analysis and report (dashboard).
+Another sheet was created to aid the VLOOKUP used for the 'quater slicers' on the report.

 The image below shows how the report looks like.
 This also be downloaded [here](https://docs.google.com/spreadsheets/d/1rZ-Th1m7ITVFHSAoqG9BdXscGcru2tGo/edit?usp=drive_link&ouid=107186238420796809487&rtpof=true&sd=true) for better interactions.